+16.10.1 Personal accident, liability and license insurance of each Pilot.

+16.10.2 Personal transportation costs charged to the

+Association.

-16.10.1 Personal accident, liability and license insurance of each pilot.
-16.10.2 Personal transportation costs charged to the Association.
-16.10.3 Other personal charges that a Member may charge to the Association.
+16.10.3 Other personal charges that a Member may charge

+to the Association.

 16.11 Subrogation.
-In the event that, pursuant to Association policy, or by determination the Board of Directors or the Membership, the compensation as described herein shall be continued for any period of time for a Pilot that is injured or incapacitated, and that injured or incapacitated Pilot has a claim for compensation or damages against any other person or entity or governmental body, or a claim for workmen's compensation or other injury benefits, or a claim under insurance covering the injury or loss of income, then, upon recovery or receipt of proceeds from any such body for any of the described causes, the Pilot shall immediately compensate the Association for any such compensation paid to the Pilot during the period when the Pilot was not taking Assignments.
+In the event that, pursuant to Association policy, or by determination the Board of Directors or the Membership, the compensation as described herein shall be continued for any period of time for a Pilot that is injured or incapacitated, and that injured or incapacitated Pilot has a claim for compensation or damages against any other person or entity or governmental body, or a claim for workmen's compensation or other injury benefits, or a claim under insurance covering the injury or loss of income, then, upon recovery or receipt of proceeds from any such body for any of the described causes, the Pilot shall immediately compensate the Association for any such compensation paid to the Pilot or the Member owned by the Pilot during the period when the Pilot was not taking Assignments.

-17. Misconduct.
-Violation of these Bylaws, the Operating Rules, or any directive or policy or other matter, including the Puget Sound Pilot's Anti-Harassment Policy, as they may be amended from time to time, duly adopted by the Membership or the Board of Directors shall constitute misconduct for which a Member can be punished by fine, suspension, expulsion, or sanctions, as determined by the Board of Directors.
-A charge of misconduct can only be brought against a Member by direction of the Board of Directors, or by the President, by written specification setting forth the particulars of conduct alleged to be misconduct, so as to fairly advise the Member charged of the nature of the accusation and circumstances surrounding same.
-In order to assure a fair and speedy determination of any charges of misconduct, and in order to assure the fairness of the punishment to be accorded, if any, the following rules are adopted:

-17.1 The written accusation shall be delivered to the Member charged with misconduct

-17.2 The Member so charged shall have an opportunity to address the Board of Directors.
-Following such presentation the Board of Directors shall determine the nature and extent of the punishment, if any.

-17.3 Except as otherwise specified in these Bylaws, the Board of Directors may issue fines in amounts not to exceed Five Thousand Dollars (\$5,000).

-17.4 In the event that the recommendation by the Board of Directors with respect to such violation is expulsion, suspension, or a fine in excess of Five Thousand Dollars (\$5,000), then at the next General Membership Meeting, or at a Special Membership Meeting called for this purpose, the recommendation of the Board of Directors shall be submitted to the Membership.
-There shall thereafter be taken a Vote of the Membership on the recommendation of the Board, in such manner as shall be determined by the Board of Directors, for subsequent approval, or modification, of the Board of Directors recommendation, by majority Vote of those Members that cast Ballots in that Vote, except as specified in Sections 17.5 and 17.6 herein, not including the vote of the subject Member.

-17.5 If the recommendation of the Board of Directors is for expulsion of the Member, it shall be considered approved and final only upon affirmative Vote of two-thirds (2/3) of the entire Membership, not including the vote of the subject Member.
+- Misconduct.
+Violation of these Bylaws, the Operating Rules, or any directive or policy or other matter, including the Puget Sound Pilot's Anti-Harassment Policy, as they may be amended from time to time, duly adopted by the Membership or the Board of Directors shall constitute misconduct for which a Pilot or a Member owned by the Pilot can be punished by fine, suspension, expulsion, or sanctions, as determined by the Board of Directors.
+A charge of misconduct can only be brought against a Pilot or a Member owned by that Pilot by direction of the Board of Directors, or by the President, by written specification setting forth the particulars of conduct alleged to be misconduct, so as to fairly advise the Pilot and/or Member charged of the nature of the accusation and circumstances surrounding same.
+In order to assure a fair and speedy determination of any charges of misconduct, and in order to assure the fairness of the punishment to be accorded, if any, the following rules are adopted: - 17.1 The written accusation shall be delivered to the Pilot and/or the Member charged with misconduct - 17.2 The Pilot and/or Member so charged shall have an opportunity to address the Board of Directors.
+Following such presentation the Board of Directors shall determine the nature and extent of the punishment, if any. - 17.3 Except as otherwise specified in these Bylaws, the Board of Directors may issue fines in amounts not to exceed Five Thousand Dollars (\$5,000). - 17.4 In the event that the recommendation by the Board of Directors with respect to such violation is expulsion, suspension, or a fine in excess of Five Thousand Dollars (\$5,000), then at the next General Membership Meeting, or at a Special Membership Meeting called for this purpose, the recommendation of the Board of Directors shall be submitted to the Membership.
+There shall thereafter be taken a Vote of the Membership on the recommendation of the Board, in such manner as shall be determined by the Board of Directors, for subsequent approval, or modification, of the Board of Directors recommendation, by majority Vote of those Members that cast Ballots in that Vote, except as specified in Sections 17.5 and 17.6 herein, not including the vote of the subject Member. - 17.5 If the recommendation of the Board of Directors is for expulsion of the Member, it shall be considered approved and final only upon affirmative Vote of two-thirds (2/3) of the entire Membership, not including the vote of the subject Member.